rdisipio/multilingual-llm-symmetry/README.md

 This project explores whether a language model produces **consistent answers** across languages.
 Given an English prompt and its French equivalent, the workflow:

-1. Generates several responses in each language using a **local Llama 3.1 8B Instruct GGUF model** (via `llama-cpp-python` and Apple’s MPS backend).
+1. Generates several responses in each language using **Cohere's APIs** (primarily the Aya family of models).
-2. Embeds all responses into a shared multilingual embedding space using **LaBSE**.
+2. Embeds all responses into a shared multilingual embedding space using **Cohere's multilingual embedding model** (embed-multilingual-v3.0).
 3. Compares the two distributions using a **Sliced Kolmogorov–Smirnov (S-KS)** distance.
 4. Averages results over many random projection directions to obtain a symmetry score with uncertainty.